Sunder Ramaswamy: Career

 During his tenure, the Institute successfully launched new graduate degree programs in nonproliferation and terrorism studies (NPTS), international education management (IEM), international trade and economic diplomacy (ITED), as well as the creation of three new research centres (the Centre for Blue Economy, the Centre for Conflict Studies, and the Center for Social Impact Learning), a Cyber Security initiative, and a number of other innovative programs.
 One of the programs he supported, the Frontier Market Scouts in 2011, received an Ashoka –Cordes Innovation award in 2013 as one of 6 innovative university programs in social entrepreneurship that year.
 He also re-energized the alumni outreach programs, resurrected the Reunion program, created new awards for outstanding alumni, and promoted active community engagement with the creation of the eMIISsaries group of ambassadors.
 The Institute also completed an ambitious facilities’ Master Plan to develop the Campus over the next decade.

 At Middlebury College, where he has been based since 1990, he was appointed the Frederick C. Dirks Distinguished Professor of International Economics in 2002.
 At Middlebury, he also served as the Vice Provost of the Middlebury – Monterey Integration Task Force (2007-2008), Dean for Faculty Development and Research, (2007 – 2008); Acting Dean of the Faculty (2006–07), the Chair of the economics department for three terms (1996 – 2003).
 At Middlebury College, he was also elected to every major College wide committee by his peers.

-At Madras School of Economics, one of India’s Premier higher education institutes for economics:
+At Madras School of Economics, one of India’s higher education institutes for economics:

 He was the Officiating Director and Visiting Distinguished Professor (2015-2017); he also served as Member Secretary for Center of Excellence in Environmental Economics, funded by the National Ministry of Environment, Forests and Climate Change.
 He was the Director and Professor of Economics (2004-2005), Visiting Associate Professor (2000-2001) and Visiting Professor (2003).

 At Vanderbilt University: Served as Visiting Assistant Professor of Economics (1995).